 - 1. Select the right Depth Regulator Lever setting: - a.
-If filling an empty transmission, raise the Depth Regulator Lever so tines are on the ground. - b.
-If topping off the gear oil, move Depth Regulator Lever down to engage its top notch. - 2.
-Remove the dipstick from the tine attachment.
-See Figure 6-6. - 3.
+If filling an empty transmission, raise the Depth Regulator Lever so tines are on the ground. - If topping off the gear oil, move Depth Regulator Lever down to engage its top notch. - 2.
+Remove dipstick from tine attachment.
+See Fig. 6-6. - 3.
 Slowly add gear oil in the dipstick hole.
 Add 1⁄2-ounce at a time to avoid overfilling.
-It takes about 12-1⁄2 ounces. - 4.
-Take dipstick readings frequently.
+It takes about 12-1⁄2 ounces. - Take dipstick readings frequently.
 Stop when oil reaches "Cold" range marking on dipstick.
 Replace dipstick securely.